Azure/azure-service-bus-dotnet/samples/SendSample/readme.md

 ## Add the Service Bus NuGet client reference

-1. Add the following to your project.json
+1. Add the following to your project.json, making sure that the solution references the `Microsoft.Azure.ServiceBus` project.

     ```json
     "Microsoft.Azure.ServiceBus": {
         "target": "project"
     }
     ```

 ### Write some code to send a message to the queue